-2022 was the start-up year for the expanded plant at Yubileyniy where gold production increased by 53% in 2022 compared to 2021.
-The modernisation and extension of the Yubileyniy plant was completed late in 2021, almost doubling the processing capacity from 130 to 250 kilo tonnes of ore per annum ("ktpa").
-Commissioning and reaching the project capacity continued through 2022.
+The gold production from the expanded plant at Yubileyniy increased by 31% in 2023 compared to 2022.
+The modernisation and extension of the Yubileyniy plant was completed late in 2022, almost doubling the processing capacity from 130 to 250 thousand tonnes of ore per annum.
+In 2023, further technical improvements at the Yubileyniy mill commenced in order to increase capacity of the plant to 400 ktpa.